draveness/DKNightVersion/README.md

 @property (nonatomic, strong) NSString *file;
 ```

-You can also add another file into your project and fill your color setting in that file.
+You can also add another file into your project and fill your colour setting in that file.

 ```
 // color.txt